 Hypersexualization: Countering Exploitative Child Girl Images in the Media

 Blais, A. (2025, June).
-Women, menopause, and learning.
-Paper presented at the Canadian Association for the Study of Adult Education (CASAE) Conference, Virtual.
+Women, menopause, and learning: A critical feminist analysis of lived experiences.
+In Proceedings of the 2025 CASAE Conference.
+Canadian Association for the Study of Adult Education (CASAE).

 CURRENT WORK